python-trio/pytest-trio/docs/source/index.rst

 * Useful fixtures included: use ``autojump_clock`` for easy testing of code with timeouts.

-* Write your own async fixtures: start up a Trio-based server inside a fixture, and then connect to it from your test.
+* Write your own async fixtures: set up an async database connection or start a server inside a fixture, and then use it in your tests.

-* Use `Hypothesis <https://hypothesis.works/>`__?
-This plugin
+* Integration with the fabulous `Hypothesis
-  integrates with Hypothesis, so your async tests can use property-based testing.
+  <https://hypothesis.works/>`__ library, so your async tests can use
+  property-based testing: just use ``@given`` like you're used to.

 Vital statistics